Priyanka Chopra, Nick Jonas welcome first child

 “We are overjoyed to confirm that we have welcomed a baby via surrogate,” the couple’s statement said.

-In 2018, the actor and musician married in India.
-The couple were engaged after four months of dating.
+In 2018, the couple married in India after dating for four months.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.